sagemath/trac_to_gh/Issue 7981.md

 # Issue 7981: animate ignores options to show that are passed up from the plot command

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/7981

 Original creator: jason